Mountain Province

-Mountain Province (Probinsiya nan Bilig; Probinsiya hen Bilig; Probinsiya di Dontog; Probinsia ti Bantay; Lalawigan ng Mountain Province; Provincia Montañosa) is a landlocked province of the Philippines in the Cordillera Administrative Region in Luzon.
+Mountain Province (Note: Uncommonly known in Tagalog as Lalawigang Bulubundukin, formerly used in Spanish as La Montañosa, also known as Kaigorotan by many locals, and the aforementioned capital is a metonymy for the province by some people.
+"About The Province") is a landlocked province of the Philippines in the Cordillera Administrative Region in Luzon.
 Its capital is Bontoc while Bauko is the largest municipality.
 Mountain Province was formerly referred to as Mountain in some foreign references.
 The name is usually shortened by locals to Mt.
 Province.

 The province was named so for being in the Cordillera Central mountain range found in the upper realms of Luzon island.

 Mountain Province was also the name of the historical province that included most of the current Cordillera provinces.
 This old province was established by the Philippine Commission in 1908, and was later split in 1966 into Mountain Province, Benguet, Kalinga-Apayao and Ifugao.

 The province is also known for its mummy caves, which contain naturally mummified bodies, and for its hanging coffins.

 History

 Spanish colonial era

 The area of the Cordillera mountains proved difficult to control by the Spaniards.
 During the long Spanish rule, not much was done to bring the province under control.
 From 1566 to 1665, they sent expeditions to conquer the land but the rugged terrain and hostile indigenous population at the time were major obstacles to complete subjugation.
 The first serious effort to subjugate them was made in 1785 when soldiers were sent from Cagayan to put down a revolt of the Kalingas.
 A famous Spanish explorer, Guillermo Galvez, conducted more than 40 forays to the mountainous region.

 Formerly called La Montañosa by the Spanish colonizers due to its mountainous terrain, the area was subdivided into 6 comandancias politico-militar.